-This water bottle holds 12 ounces and comes in more than a dozen vibrant colors to choose from, some of which have fun designs if your child prefers those.
+This water bottle holds 12 ounces and comes in more than a dozen vibrant colors, some of which have fun designs.

 The plastic used to make these doesn’t contain BPA, and the smooth mouthpiece should feel comfortable against little mouths.

-This is tough enough to stand up to the rigorous use a toddler will put it through.
-And since it’s spill proof, you won’t need to follow your toddler from room to room mopping up little puddles.
+This bottle is tough enough to stand up to the rigorous use a toddler will put it through.
+And since it’s spill-proof, you won’t need to follow your toddler from room to room, mopping up little puddles.

 - It’s affordable and dishwasher safe.

 - This bottle is small enough for your toddler’s hands.

 - The slow flow of the spout can be frustrating for some kids.